Lower School (K-4th)

 The ECAA is required for students applying to Grades 1 through 4.
 The ISEE is required for students applying to Grades 5 and above.
 You can learn more about both tests at www.erblearn.org.

-Please visit our About Us page on our website, which lists our Goals and Criteria.
+Please visit our About Us section on our website, which lists our Goals and Criteria.

 Please visit our Diversity and Inclusion page on our website to learn more.